plone/documentation/docs/classic-ui/images.md

 (classic-ui-images-responsive-image-support-filtering-scales)=
 #### Filtering scales

-By default for every `srcset` all available scales will be included in the `srcset`.
+By default, for every `srcset`, all available scales will be included in the `srcset`.

 ```json
 {